venukank12/Finacle-BankingSystem/README.md

 # Finacle-BankingSystem

-A core banking system developed by using the HTML, CSS, Jquery, PHP, MySQL tech
+To view in online visit to :- http://finacle-bankingsystem.github-venukank12.rf.gd/ A core banking system developed by using the HTML, CSS, Jquery, PHP, MySQL tech

 Steps to be followed to run the application,